ajschumacher/ajschumacher.github.io/20211109-come_work_at_meta/index.md

     * Ensure you meet the minimum requirements listed for each, and that the locations listed (including remote if applicable) are aligned with your preferences.
+    * Unfortunately, not all roles accept referrals through the system, and I don't think you can see in advance which do/don't.
+      If I can't submit a referral for any role you're interested in, you can still apply through the careers site.
 5. Are you either of: a current university student or graduated from university within the last nine months? (yes/no)
 6. How many years of industry experience do you have (not counting